The National High School Mooting Competition at a glance

 - Bond University will cover the cost of travel.

-- The competition will be held over a fortnight with ten schools competing each day.
+- The competition will be held over a fortnight with approximately ten schools competing each day.

 - A Moot Coaching Master Class will be offered to teachers free of charge as part of their Professional Development Program.